APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

 - All of the above indicates their behavior is *exclusive*, USAC is *excluding* members of the campus community

-- Their more recent [resolution](https://dailybruin.com/2024/05/07/usac-passes-resolution-calling-for-ucla-chancellor-gene-blocks-resignation) possibly targets the state of Israel rather than Israel's policies
+- Their more recent [resolution](https://dailybruin.com/2024/05/07/usac-passes-resolution-calling-for-ucla-chancellor-gene-blocks-resignation) possibly targets Israeli and Jewish culture rather than Israel's policies

 	- [It](https://docs.google.com/document/d/19g5EXnKlBeZt3oCtgEqLHCfjg4fN7Gi4EqtPz_nlESs/mobilebasic) is questionably far reaching, and calls for the abolishment of the UCLA Nazarian Center